a

 I do not hike East back to the Pacific Crest Trail through Winnemucca Lake.
 Instead I hike North and reconnect with the Pacific Crest Trail entering the Lake Tahoe Basin at the Carson Gap via either the Lost Cabin or the Woods Creek trail routes.
 The former is steeper and shorter, the latter gentler but longer.

-Camping at Round Top Lake may be worth the extra efforts and miles.
+Camping at Round Top Lake may be worth the extra efforts and miles for PCT hikers if you were not required to stop at the Carson Cabin to pick up a permit before camping there.

 Round Top Lake offers camping at the highest altitude (9360 feet), with the best views, and has the nicest environment of all the campsites from Showers Lake (4.79 miles North of Carson Pass), to the series of lakes South of Blue Lake Road.
 Heck, I don't think Northbound Hikers are going to see anywhere to camp in the 9000 foot elevation range for the rest of the Pacific Crest Trail all the way to Canada.
 Correct me if I'm wrong, but Round Top will be Pacific Crest Trailers last high altitude campsite!

-As backpackers on the Pacific Crest Trail route are going to just scrape the Eastern edge of the Carson Pass Management Area on their way past, I figure that it is unlikely that a serious Pacific Crest Trail hiker will actually veer off the Pacific Crest Trail to camp at Round Top, let alone anywhere else off of the Pacific Crest Trail.
-This is due to the pressure of time constraints.
+As most backpackers on the Pacific Crest Trail route are just scraping the Eastern edge of the Carson Pass Management Area on their way North, I figure it is unlikely that a serious Pacific Crest Trail hiker will actually veer 2.14 miles off the Pacific Crest Trail to camp at Round Top, let alone anywhere else off of the Pacific Crest Trail.
+This is due to the pressure of time and permit constraints.
 But I've seen it happen.

-If you are hiking the Pacific Crest Trail route in sections or hiking the Lake Tahoe to Mount Whitney trails you have the flexibility to meander a bit off of your route.
-I can't help but recommend planning a night at Round Top Lake into your itinerary.
+I can't help but recommend planning a night at Round Top Lake into our itinerary.
 As I mentioned, it is the highest, if not the finest place to camp for miles in every direction.

-Again, if you are hiking long distances, MAKE SURE that you name your Carson Pass Management Area campsite location on your Permit! (i.e., "Round Top Lake.")
+Again, if you are hiking long distances on a standard federal permit, MAKE SURE that you name your Carson Pass Management Area campsite location on your Permit! (i.e., "Round Top Lake.")

 I've never worried about naming one of their specific campsites on any of my through permits through here, though I guess I could.
 The sites are sequentially numbered at each location.

 Carson Pass Management Area.
 As I repeat, a through hiker's subsequent National Forests, Wilderness, and National Parks must honor permits issued by other National Forests and Special Zones.
-If you did not name a campsite in the Carson Pass Management Area on your original permit you will have to hike to the Carson Cabin to see if an overnight permit is available.
+If we did not name a campsite in the Carson Pass Management Area on our original permit we will have to hike to the Carson Cabin to see if an overnight permit is available.

-This is true of every location down the trail to the Whitney Portal.
-Make sure that you specifically name every location, especially locations in crowded location like Yosemite that you want to camp at on your permit.
-As a through hiker, all permitting authorities, even the ones that are totally "booked up" must honor your permit.
+This "naming" requirement is true of every busy location down the trail to the Whitney Portal.
+We make sure that we specifically name every location, especially locations in crowded location like Yosemite that we want to camp at on our long distance permit down to Mount Whitney.

-I am not saying that you cannot camp in a place not named on your permit, but it is very important that all of the places that you plan on camping in high-traffic "Special Zones," such as the CPMA, Yosemite, and "The Whitney Zone" should be specifically named on your permit.
+I am not saying that we cannot camp in a place not named on our permit, (we will) but it is very important that all of the places that we plan on camping in high-traffic "Special Zones," such as the CPMA, Yosemite, and highly impacted places like "The Whitney Zone" should be specifically named on our permit.
 This will minimize troubles with the Local Ranger Man.

 Better safe than disappointed.